-- Cobalt is used in many alloys & super alloys to make parts in aircraft engines, gas turbine, high-speed steels, corrosion resistant alloys, cemented carbides.
+- Cobalt is used in many alloys & super alloys to make parts in aircraft engines, gas turbines, high-speed steels, corrosion-resistant alloys, and cemented carbides.

 - It is used in magnets and magnetic recording media.

-- It is also used as catalysts for the petroleum and chemical industries.
+- It is also used as a catalyst for the petroleum and chemical industries.

 - Used as drying agents for paints and inks.

-- It is blue is majorly used by artists and is used by craft workers in porcelain, stained glass pottery, enamel jeweler, and tiles.
+- It is blue is majorly used by artists and is used by craft workers in porcelain, stained-glass pottery, enamel jeweller, and tiles.

-- The radioactive isotopes, cobalt-60, is used in medical treatment and also to irradiate food.
+- The radioactive isotope, cobalt-60, is used in medical treatment and also to irradiate food.
 It is used in order to preserve the food and protect the consumer.

 - It is a hard ferromagnetic, silver-white, lustrous, brittle element.